gitrdm/ranked_programming/README.md

-# Ranked Programming (Python Port)
+# Ranked Programming (Python Port of Racket Library)

-A Python library for ranked programming, ported from the canonical Racket library.
-Provides combinators, macros, and utilities for reasoning about uncertainty, surprise, and ranked choices in computation.
+A Python library for ranked programming.
+Provides combinators and utilities for reasoning about uncertainty, surprise, and ranked choices in computation.

 ## Synopsis

-This project is a Python implementation of the concepts introduced in the paper "Ranked Programming" by Tjitze Rienstra.
+This project is a Python port of the code introduced in the paper "Ranked Programming" by Tjitze Rienstra.
+As mentioned in the paper, "Ranked Programming" is based on the philosophy of "Ranking Theory" as developed by Wolfgang Spohn.
 It explores a novel approach to modeling uncertainty that is not based on probability.

 ### Core Idea